-The project costs around $6 million, said Gabe Lara, UF director of Hispanic-Latino Affairs, and it is being paid for by the UF Capital Investment Trust Fund and potentially the Association of Black Alumni and the Association of Hispanic Alumni.
+The project costs around $7.8 million, said Gabe Lara, UF director of Hispanic-Latino Affairs, and it is being paid for by the UF Capital Investment Trust Fund.
+The Association of Black Alumni and the Association of Hispanic Alumni may contribute as well.

 “UF is the only university with two spaces for Latin American and black students,” said P.J.
 Jones, UF MCDA assistant director, in a class presentation about the MCDA on Wednesday.

 This is what the new La Casita and IBC will look like, according to MCDA design plans:

 Danny Hernandez, a UF political science senior and former HLA ambassador, said students in the MCDA were able to vote on the following three proposed design options before building plans were finalized.

 “The current designs were created through many meetings from the architects with the planning committee, students and other stakeholders,” Lara said.

 He grinned while detailing the finalized interior of La Casita, saying the building will feature a dedicated cafe space and three study areas that will fit between two and 10 people.

 Students previously complained La Casita was too loud to study, Lara said, so the new spaces will have doors for privacy and audiovisual technology to hook up computers.

 Lara said there will be a downstairs living room with a TV, conference room and balcony along with an upstairs event space capable of hosting “up to 120 people” for movie nights, lectures, socials, potlucks, meetings and cultural holidays.

 His favorite new design element is a clear plastic awning that reflects a shadow of all the Latin American flags onto the La Casita balcony.